Author, Educator, and Touring Bassist Danny Ziemann presents…

 If near-perfect relative pitch manifests itself as a result of your training, that's great!
 Ultimately, the goal is to make our ears work for us and help us play with the confidence needed.

-"Danny helps you to be a better musician. "
+"Danny helps you to be a better musician."

 "I am most excited about how much fun playing music has become.
 I feel I am better at interacting with others in an ensemble.
-I am more aware of all aspects of the performance, in the moment, not just focused on what I’m playing of going to play."

 Bassist, Rochester NY